 Keep in mind that small pull requests are much easier to review and more likely to get merged.
-Make sure your PR only solves one problem (issue), otherwise please split it up in multiple PR's for a better overview.
+Ensure your PR only solves one problem (issue).
+Otherwise, please split it up into multiple PR's for a better overview.
 Commit Messages that follow this style guide are very welcome ^^

 Please make sure the following is done before submitting a new pull request: